Prenton Park: Johnny King Stand

 Built in 1995 and formerly known as the Borough Road Stand, it was renamed in 2002 to recognise former Rovers manager John King.
 The stand runs along the Borough Road side of the pitch, and is a low-rise seated stand with a capacity of 2,414.

 Cowshed

-The Cowshed houses away fans at Prenton Park, and has a capacity of 2,500.
+The Everclad Cowshed houses away fans at Prenton Park, and has a capacity of 2,500.
 It has a slanted seating arrangement, caused by the main road running behind it.
 It historically housed the more vocal home fans, but was switched to away supporters around the start of the 21st century.
 Since the change, a bar and TV screens have been added to the stand.
 The name is derived from its appearance before the redevelopment in 1995.
 With a 3 peak roof of corrugated iron, walls of wooden plank and a cinder bank floor it visually resembled an agricultural building.